testing-cabal/testtools/doc/hacking.rst

 In general, follow `PEP 8`_ except where consistency with the standard library's unittest_ module would suggest otherwise.

-testtools currently supports Python 2.6 and later, including Python 3.
+testtools currently supports Python 2.7 and Python 3.3 and later.

 Copyright assignment
 --------------------